Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Benchmark Principles

 \begin{itemize}[leftmargin=*, topsep=3pt, itemsep=3pt]

-\item \textbf{Core Training Set ($\mathcal{D}_{\text{core}}$):} We formed a highly concentrated and semantically narrow training set by selecting the 2,000 problems closest to a chosen cluster's centroid.
-This set is designed to represent a very narrow data distribution.
+\item \textbf{Core Training Set ($\mathcal{D}_{\text{core}}$):} We formed a concentrated training set by selecting the 2,000 problems closest to a cluster's centroid.
+This set was constructed primarily to serve as a distributional anchor to precisely identify OOD test sets based on semantic distance, while also simulating the strictly defined ``seen'' distribution of standard benchmarks(details in Appendix~\ref{app:distribution_test_data}).